conda-incubator/conda-store/docs/user_guide.md

 ### Docker Registry

-Conda Store acts as a full programatic docker registry which allows for interesting ways to handle Conda environment.
+Conda-Store acts as a docker registry which allows for interesting ways to handle Conda environment.
 In addition this registry leverages [conda-docker](https://github.com/conda-incubator/conda-docker) which builds docker images without docker allowing for advanced caching, reduced image sizes, and does not require elevated privileges.
 Click on the `docker` link this will copy a url to your clipboard.
-Note the beginning of the url e.g. `localhost:5000/`.
+Note the beginning of the url for example `localhost:5000/`.
 This is required to tell docker where the docker registry is located.
 Otherwise by default it will try and user docker hub.
 Your url will likely be different.